 Volunteers play an integral role in our work.
 Without their assistance, these projects would go unfinished.

-We won’t be able to reach our goals without the help of dedicated volunteers, and you’ll have the opportunity to spend some time on a working farm and meet other like-minded farming supporters.
+We won’t be able to reach our restoration goals without the help of dedicated volunteers, and you’ll have the opportunity to spend some time on a working farm and meet other like-minded farming supporters.